 Deborah Lee is a Lecturer in Library and Information Studies at University College London (UCL) and Programme Director for the MA in Library and Information Studies.
 Deborah was awarded her PhD in Library and Information Science in 2017 from City, University of London, and her thesis is a deep analysis of the classification of Western art music.
 Her primary research interests are in music classification and theories of knowledge organisation systems, and her other interests include cataloguing ethics, knowledge organisation in art and performing arts, and cataloguing education.
-She has published her research in major information studies journals, including Journal of the Association for Information Science and Technology (JASIST), Journal of Information Science, Journal of Documentation, Knowledge Organization, Information Research, among others.
+She has published her research in major information studies journals, including Journal of the Association for Information, Knowledge Organization, Information Research, among others.
 Deborah holds a BA in music (University of Oxford), an MMusic in historical musicology/opera studies (Royal Holloway, University of London), and an MA in Information Services Management (London Metropolitan University).